IITH-Compilers/bullseye/README.md

 ```
 sudo apt-get install llvm-dev libclang-dev libgmp3-dev libntl-dev libboost-program-options-dev libyaml-dev
 ```
-After installing all the dependencies, navigate to the Haystack folder and execute the following commands:
+After installing all the dependencies, navigate to the bullseye folder and execute the following commands:
 ```
 ./get_submodules.sh
 ./autogen.sh